-At the University of Nevada, Reno in May 2015
+At the University of Alaska Anchorage in Spring 2018

 CALL FOR SCRIPTS

-Second place Award: $500 and possible workshop production
+Second place Award: Cash prize and possible workshop production

 Honorable mentions: public staged reading

-The mission of EMOS’ Ecodrama Playwrights Festival is to call forth and foster new dramatic works that respond to the ecological crisis and that explore new possibilities of being in relationship with the more-than-human world.
-The central questions EMOS asks are ―when we leave the theater are things around us more alive?
-Do we listen better, have a deeper or more complex sense of our own ecological identity?
-(1) If your play does, send to us!
+The Earth Matters on Stage (EMOS) Ecodrama Playwrights Festival was founded in 2004 by Theresa May and Larry Fried in order to call forth and foster new dramatic works that respond to the ecological crisis, and, as part of that response, to explore new possibilities of being in relationship with the more-than-human world.
+EMOS calls for new plays that not only focus on current and historic environmental issues, but also looks for plays that enliven and transform our experience of the world around us, that inspire us to listen better, and instill a deeper or more complex sense of our ecological communities.
+If your play does any of these things, send it to us!

-The EMOS Festival includes workshop performance/s of winning script, readings, talkbacks and discussions of the scripts that are finalists in the Playwrights’ Contest.
-A concurrent Symposium will includes speakers, panels and discussions that advance scholarship in the area of arts and ecology, and help foster development of new works.
+The EMOS Festival includes workshop performance(s) of the winning script(s), readings, talkbacks and discussions of the scripts that are finalists in the Ecodrama Playwrights’ Contest.
+The concurrent symposium will include speakers, panels, practice-based workshops, and discussions that advance scholarship in the area of arts, ecology and climate change, and help foster development of new works.

 Past EMOS Winners:

 A musically talented teen and his father whose mother/wife is dying come to understand the deeper meanings of extinction from a Cambodian science teacher.
-Song of Extinction premiered in Los Angeles and was recently published by Samuel French.
+Song of Extinction premiered at the Moving Arts Theatre in Los Angeles and was recently published by Samuel French.

 2004 – Odin’s Horse, by Chicago playwright Rob Koon